Multiscale modeling of OLED devices

 b) If you did not run the job yourself, just download the file, start AMSview and open it via the File → Open menu.

 You will be greeted by a view of a box that is filled with disconnected spheres.
 Note that these spheres do not represent atoms, but individual molecules from the morphology.
-If we had deposited a host-guest system, the spheres representing host and guest molecules would have a different color.
-We can now visualize the properties we calculated via the Properties menu in the top bar.
+The spheres representing host CBP and guest Ir(ppy)3 molecules have a different color.
+We can visualize the properties we calculated via the Properties menu in the top bar.

 /scm-uploads/doc/Tutorials/_images/props_amsview1.png